ea-tel/detel-book/_chapters/chapters/topics/recommender-systems.md

 <br>Conten Based RS
 </p>

 As a result of the logic that CF and CB recommendation systems follow, each type faces limitations that affect its output.
 CF recommender systems rely on the behavior and preferences that are stored in the user profile to make a recommendation by finding similar users.
 This means that a new user in the system, whose profile does not have yt information about their preferences, will not get sound recommendations.
-This issue is referred to as the “cold-start” problem of recommender systems \[4\].
+This issue is referred to as the “cold-start” problem of recommender systems {% cite hasan_traditional_2024 %}.

 On the other hand, a CB recommender system will recommend items to a user, which are similar to items the user already liked.
 This logic may lead to a problem of over-specialization of the recommended items, meaning that the user will only receive recommendations from a smaller group of items that are similar to the items the user interacted with before.
-To account for those limitations of CF and CB recommenders, hybridizing the recommendation logic was introduced, to utilize the best of each algorithm, and mitigate its limitations \[5\].
+To account for those limitations of CF and CB recommenders, hybridizing the recommendation logic was introduced, to utilize the best of each algorithm, and mitigate its limitations {% cite dong_brief_2022 %}.

 ## 3.2 Hybrid RS